joesan/plant-simulator/README.md

 # plant-simulator

-De-centralized Command and control of PowerPlant's that can operated at scale!
+De-centralized command and control of PowerPlant's that can operated at scale!

 ## Getting Started